roommates3/leave_application/readme.md

 #PROJECT TITLE
-Leave management system (Web-based): Developed a leave management system for teaching and non-teaching staffs of IIIT Senapati, Manipur.
+Leave management system (Web-based): A leave management system for teaching and non-teaching staffs of IIIT Senapati, Manipur.

 #GETTING STARTED
--Download the .tar file and extract it into "/var/www/html/" directory ( Ubuntu ) -First create the database "leave".
+-Download the .tar file and extract it into "/var/www/html/" directory ( Ubuntu ) -Create the database "leave".
 -Now go to the folder /leave_management_system/pgsql_file/ -Restore the dump file in the database with extension .pgsql available in forder named as pgsql_file using "psql -U dbuser leave < leave.pgsql"